ajslater/codex/README.md

 ### Emergency Database Repair

-If the database becomes corrupt, Codex includes a facitlity to rebuild the database.
+If the database becomes corrupt, Codex includes a facility to rebuild the database.
 Place a file named `rebuild_db` in your Codex config directory like
 so: